top of page

 What does my project fee include?

-The project fee includes accommodation, transfers to and from the airport, and all project activities.
+The project fee includes accommodation, and all project activities.

 How do I get to the project?